The Togashi data set, an open database of fungal and oomycete cardinal temperatures

 What is the database for?

-Cardinal temperatures can be useful for epidemiological models of plant disease (Bebber 2019).
+Cardinal temperatures can be useful for epidemiological models of plant disease (D. P. Bebber 2019).
 Cardinal temperatures can help to understand the ecological niche of plant pathogens (Chaloner, Gurr, and Bebber 2020) and how temperature physiology evolves under climate change, for example.

 What’s next?

 The data published in Togashi (1949) are old, and many experimental studies on plant pathogen temperature responses have been published since (examples in (Magarey, Sutton, and Thayer 2005)).
-New estimates of cardinal temperatures can be estimated from published thermal performance curves (Bebber 2019).
+New estimates of cardinal temperatures can be estimated from published thermal performance curves (D. P. Bebber 2019).
 Future work will involve collating TPCs and estimating cardinal temperatures from the literature.

 Further information